 We all love how powerful and convenient pressure washers are, but there are times when a cordless pressure washer will become very useful.
 The spring and summer seasons of the year are perfect for getting such things out, and they’ll give you the advantage on the potential of a hosepipe ban.

 They’ve happened across the UK in previous summers and fines can go up to £1,000.
 However, the neat trick of a cordless pressure washer is you can feed the hose into a bucket of water and clean your car as normal.
-No continuous running water is needed and due to the lack of taps at the Parkers office, we’ve employed that method to great effect when testing cleaning products on cars.
+No continuous running water is needed, and our experts have employed this method to great effect when testing cleaning products on cars.

 These battery-powered gems give you the freedom to work anywhere and not be reliant on a plug.
-These compact pressure washers use water much more efficiently and do not need a hose to feed in water, many cordless pressure washers can pull water from any source.
-Inevitably, you won’t get the same performance as you would from an electric machine, but you may be surprised at how powerful they can be.
+Compact pressure washers use water much more efficiently and do not need a hose to feed in water, with many cordless pressure washers having the ability to pull water from any source.
+Inevitably, you won’t get the same performance as you would from a corded machine, but you may be surprised at how powerful they can be.

-With a silky smooth motor operation that feels more comfortable than any similarly-priced Karcher, the 4.0Ah battery can last well-over an hour in a standard cleaning procedure (tested) and you get an array of useful nozzle settings for different cleaning tasks, from general to precision tasks.
-You also get a six metre hose which should be enough for most situations.
+With a silky-smooth motor operation that feels more comfortable than any similarly-priced Karcher, the 4.0Ah battery can last well-over an hour in a standard cleaning procedure (tested) and you get an array of useful nozzle settings for different cleaning tasks, from general to precision tasks.
+The six metre hose should be enough for most situations.

 Read out full review of the Worx Nitro Hydroshot here.